MadisonCostanza/MadisonCostanza/README.md

 • 🧠 Topics of interest are climate risk and consumer spending trends

 • 📫 Let's get in touch!
-You can reach me on LinkedIn at www.linkedin.com/in/madison-costanza or via email at madisonccostanza@gmail.com
+Connect on LinkedIn here: www.linkedin.com/in/madison-costanza or via email at madisonccostanza@gmail.com.